 Access and use of hygiene products are key consumable inputs to enable the practice of preventative behaviours for prevention of transmission of enteric and respiratory diseases.
 The recent COVID-19 pandemic has resulted in increased demand for soap and alcohol-based hand rub (ABHR) worldwide, leading to shortages in some areas.

 In this document we outline factors to consider if your organisation is thinking of making soap or ABHR, and what to consider when revising hygiene kit contents.

 Soap is made by combining liquid, oil or fat and sodium hydroxide, better known as lye.
-Once you have the ingredients at hand, the process of making soap takes a couple of hours however, following production, the soap needs to be cured for 4-6 weeks before it can be used.
-There are also several safety considerations that must be taken into account when making soap, meaning soap making may not be a quick solution to increase the soap supply for your COVID-19 response.
+Once you have the ingredients at hand, the process of making soap takes a couple of hours.
+However, following production, the soap needs to be cured for 4-6 weeks before it can be used.
+There are also several safety considerations that must be taken into account when making soap, meaning soap making may not necessarily be a quick solution to increase the soap supply for your infectious disease.